116guardian/Hydroponie-Automation/README.md

 The platform is divided into several cooperating subsystems:

+* A 100L solution reservoir.
-* A hydroponic reservoir and water-distribution circuit.
+* A main submersible water pump.
+* A water circulation circuit for irrigation.
 * pH and electrical-conductivity sensors.
 * Four nutrient and pH dosing pumps.
-* A main water-circulation pump.
 * Two independently controlled lighting outputs.
-* An ESP32 hardware-control node.
+* A wifi-enabled custom micro-controller platform.
-* A computer running the supervisory software.
+* A remote computer running the supervisory software.
 * A browser-based monitoring and control interface.
 * Local data storage and historical visualization.